Martin521/AboutFsharp/ContributingToFSharpUsingVSCodeIonideDevContainersOctober2023.md

 When I reopen the repository, it takes less than 20 seconds until I can start editing the sources.
 It takes about 2 minutes until the compiler test file that have open (and its huge number of dependencies) is fully checked and annotated by Ionide and another minute for the test discovery to finalize.

-BTW I reopen the repository through the Windows task bar context menu for VS Code, selecting `fsharp in MyRepositories` .
-I have not yet found how to do it out of VS Code.
+BTW I reopen the repository through the Windows task bar context menu for VS Code, selecting `fsharp in MyRepositories`.
+I have not yet found out how to do it out of VS Code.

 ## Basic activities

 * Press `Ctrl Shift B` and choose `Build (Debug)` to build the `FSharp.Compiler.Service` solution.
-    * >Note: Make sure the Ionide solution explorer shows the above solution (and not FSharp.sln, which is only meant for use with `build.sh`).
+    * Note: Make sure the Ionide solution explorer shows the above solution (and not FSharp.sln, which is only meant for use with `build.sh`).
 And never use `build.sh`.

-* Select a test in the Ionide test explorer and run it or debug it by clicking the respective icon.
+* Select a test in the Ionide test explorer and run it or debug it by clicking the respective icon next to the test name.

 * Make a code fix and check it in. :-)